Attappadi taluk: Gold Mineralization

 In Attappadi, region gold grains are found only in the native state and occur in different shapes and sizes.
 Visible specks of gold were noticed in the samples collected from veins, particularly where the associated sulfides have been subjected to weathering and leaching resulting in the formation of limonite.
 Gold grains with a maximum dimension of 2 mm were reported.
 Pyrite is the dominant sulfide phase within the quartz lodes (occurring as stringers and fracture fillings).
 Chalcopyrite, covellite, chalcocite, and galena are commonly observed in the mineral assemblage.

 Climate

 Attappadi RF in the southwest portion of Mannarghat Forest Division receives a high rainfall of 4700 mm (185 in).
 Moving eastward along the Attappadi valley towards Agali, the rainfall steadily decreases to a low of 900 mm.

 Administration

-Attappady tribal taluk has administration over Attappady block panchayat, Agali, Sholayur and Pudur grama panchayats.

-Constituent Villages
+Taluk administration

-Attappady taluk comprises 6 revenue villages like Agali, Kallamala, Kottathara, Padavayal, Pudur and Sholayur.
+Attappady tribal taluk comprises 6 revenue villages like Agali, Kallamala, Kottathara, Padavayal, Pudur and Sholayur.
+It is one of the seven taluks in the Palakkad district.
+The tehsildar of the attappady taluk is the chief executive officer of the taluk.

+Panchayats

+The Attappady Block Panchayat and the Grama Panchayats of Agali, Sholayur, and Pudur are the local governments responsible for the development of the Attappady region.
+Attappady Block Panchayat is divided into 14 wards; Agali Grama Panchayat into 21 wards; Sholayur Panchayat into 14 wards; and Pudur Panchayat into 14 wards, with each ward represented by an elected member.
+These panchayats are headed by elected presidents and vice presidents.

+The Attappady Division of the Palakkad District Panchayat covers the Attappady region and is represented by an elected member.

+Police

+There are three police stations in the Attappady region: Agali Police Station, Sholayur Police Station, and Pudur Police Station.
+These stations come under the Agali Subdivision of the Palakkad District Police.

+The office of the Deputy Superintendent of Police (Agali) is the head of the Agali Subdivision and is responsible for policing in the Attappady region.